exercism/x86-64-assembly/concepts/interfacing-with-c/about.md

 #### Calling convention

-The calling convention for structs has many different rules.
-But, as a rule of thumb, all fields in a struct occupy adjacent space in memory and should be passed in a single register whenever possible.
+As a rule of thumb, all fields in a struct occupy adjacent space in memory and should be passed in a single register whenever possible.

 So, an instance of the struct example, defined above, would be passed in two registers: